Knowledge Exchange & Public Engagement Awards 2020 - Shortlist

 Dr Elijah Nazarzadeh is leading the Acu-Flow technology; a novel nebuliser, transforming respiratory drug delivery through efficient pulmonary delivery of a wide range of formulations, including existing drugs and emerging high-value biologics.
 Elijah not only carried out the scientific research (published in a leading journal), but also led its translation, including market research and engagement with leading drug delivery companies, established a strong network in the field and attracted key-opinion-leaders as advisors on the team.
 Elijah has completed an Unlocking Ambition Fellowship.
 He has been selected as one of the 8 Converge Challenge Finalists and he is a finalist on Scottish Edge Higgs Award.
 He also secured an additional £150k to develop an investable proposition for Acu-Flow.

 Connor Blair is taking a leading role in navigating biopharmaceutical company, Portage Glasgow Limited (PGL), towards success.
 In the two years since beginning his industrial placement PhD with PGL, Connor’s performance has convinced the company to elevate him to the role of Principal Scientist.
 Connor has taken complete intellectual ownership of all PGL’s research projects, resulting in two patents (on which he is an inventor) co-owned by the University of Glasgow.
 Connor has also published two scientific, peer-reviewed papers in the period.
-Connor has recently been shortlisted for the Scottish Knowledge Exchange Awards in the 'Innovator of the Future' category.
+Connor recently won a Scottish Knowledge Exchange Award in the 'Innovator of the Future' category.